By Timothy S. Flanders

 At the time of his ascension to the papacy in 1846, revolutionary forces were sweeping the Italian Penninsula, attempting to unite the many divided states into one secular republic like France and America.
 The revolutionaries had resorted to violence and many of their leaders had been exiled from the Papal States, provoking his predecessor, Gregory XVI against them.

-When he became pope, Pius IX was a Moderate.
+But when he became pope, Pius IX was a Moderate.
 He thought at first that a policy of appeasement would mitigate the revolutionaries’ extreme tendencies and bode well for a peaceful compromise.
 His first act as pope was to pardon numerous leaders from the political revolutionaries.
 He then set up an advisory group to study the implementation of moderate republican reform of the Papal States for the sake of the common good.

 However, shortly after this in 1848, those same pardoned leaders and their forces mounted violent assaults on Pius IX, murdering some of his associates and attempting to force him to democratize not only the Papal States but also the Church.
 They wanted to force him into supporting their political aims of uniting Italy especially against their national rival: Catholic Austria.

 They forced Pius IX to flee Rome and seized control.
-The pope called upon the non-Italian, Catholic allies of France to help him return to his see backed by troops.
+The pope called upon the non-Italian, Catholic allies of France to help him return to his See backed by troops.
 Upon his return to the eternal city, the Holy Father had become convinced that the revolutionaries could not be trusted.
 He had given them an inch, and they quickly took a mile.
 He was no longer a Moderate, but a Strict Iconodule.

-Until his death in 1878 (still the longest pontificate in history), Pius IX waged all out war on every evil aspect of republicanism, secularism and liberalism.
+Until his death in 1878 (still the longest pontificate in history), Pius IX waged all out war on every evil aspect of Iconoclasm, secularism and liberalism.
 He waged spiritual war by condemning their errors.
 Catholics from around the world came to Rome to take up arms to defend the Papal States from the violent overthrow by the secular Italians.
 Thus his pontificate became a unifying force of Catholics against all the secularizing forces of Europe.

 The long and protracted struggle included the infallible definition of the Immaculate Conception in 1854 (which he targeted against the republicans’ main error: the denial of Original Sin), the Syllabus of Errors of 1864, and the First Vatican Council in 1870.
 All the while, the forces of secular Italy attempted to squeeze Rome and overthrow her.

 Vatican I must be seen therefore as the most definitive act against the secularizing republicanism that had swept Europe.
 Bishops from around the world united in the Eternal City against the forces of anti-Catholicism waging around them.
-During the council itself, the fighting came to Rome’s door step, and the Italian republican army laid were attacking Rome even as the bishops hurriedly attempted to finish their proceedings.
+During the council itself, the fighting came to Rome’s door step, and the Italian republican army were attacking Rome even as the bishops hurriedly attempted to finish their proceedings.

 Vatican I succeeded in passing just two documents.
 The first was Dei Filius, which condemned Iconoclasm in explicit terms and was passed unanimously at the council.
 It included this anathema which restates the Seventh Council’s anathema in a different way: